Patrick Stewart

 Patrick Stewart Now

 2020 marked a milestone for the actor.
 He turned 80.
-Despite his advanced age and rheumatism, Patrick appeared lively and fit in the series "Star Trek: Picard", which ran from 2020 to 2023.
+Despite his age and arthritis, Patrick looked energetic and healthy in "Star Trek: Picard", which ran from 2020 to 2023.

 On the set of the series "Star Trek: Picard"

-During the forced self-isolation, the actor dedicated his time to fans of his beloved William Shakespeare.
+During lockdown, the actor dedicated time to fans of his beloved William Shakespeare.
 On his Instagram, he held daily online readings of the great works.
-His charisma and penetrating voice evoked many admirations and thanks for introducing them to the timeless and beautiful language of Shakespeare.
+His charisma and powerful voice earned widespread praise for introducing audiences to Shakespeare's timeless, beautiful language.

 At the end of 2020, Patrick Stewart also briefly returned to the role of Professor Xavier in the sequel to "Doctor Strange".
 The film was released in May 2022.